20 Signature Boston Foods You Have to Try

 If there’s one food you absolutely must eat in Boston, it’s a cannoli, but it has to be either from Mike’s Pastry or Modern Pastry.
 The two bakeries are the contenders for a long-held Bostonian debate over which makes the best cannoli in town.
 While the debate has always been nearly neck-and-neck, locals tend to stand firmly for Mike’s Pastry’s overstuffed, dreamy cannoli.

 At Mike’s Pastry, you can get more than a traditional chocolate chip cannoli.
 There are flavors like Oreo, pistachio and even limoncello.
-Locals and tourists alike agree that one simply cannot visit Boston without visiting (and waiting online at) Mike’s Pastry.
+Locals and tourists alike agree that one simply cannot visit the city without visiting (and waiting online at) Mike’s Pastry for some of the best sweet food in Boston.

 Mike’s Pastry | 300 Hanover St., Boston, MA 02113 | $$